 20164 Biofeedback as a Treatment of Fecal Incontinence or Constipation

-Transanal radiofrequency therapy is considered INVESTIGATIONAL as a treatment of fecal incontinence.
+Transanal radiofrequency therapy is invetigational and/or unproven and is therefore considered NOT MEDICALLY NECESSARY as a treatment of fecal incontinence.

 The Secca procedure may be performed on an outpatient basis using conscious sedation and a local anesthetic.